 In the near future, there might be more additions to this list.

 Although the European Union and Schengen Zone and connected, they do not mean the same thing.

-Some nations that are part of the European Union but are not a part of the Schengen Zone.
+Some nations are part of the European Union but are not a part of the Schengen Zone.
 Then there are others that are a part of the Schengen Zone but not the European Union.

 Validity of Schengen Visa in Cyprus

-However, many a times, a traveler might get a visa of a shorter or a longer validity than desired.
+However, many times, a traveler might get a visa of a shorter or a longer validity than desired.

 Read your Schengen time frame carefully.